 The other culture that still continues to be perpetuated in and around manual therapy is that it is some highly skilled, highly technical thing that takes years to learn and perfect.
 This is again utter bull shit.

-I have been banging on for years since my first ‘there is NO skill in manual therapy‘ blog about how manual therapy is actually very simple and easy to do.
+I have been banging on for years since my first ‘there is NO skill in manual therapy‘ blog about how manual therapy is actually very simple and easy to apply.
 If more manual therapy courses were open and honest about this and explained simply what it does and how it does it you could cut the time of training down hugely.
 Whenever I see courses teaching myofascial release or spinal manipulation that go on for days, weeks, months it makes me both laugh and cry a little.

 Having done many of these drawn out manual therapy courses I know that the theory and safety considerations could be taught in a few hours, and the practical part could take even less time.
-Simply put once you know where to place your patients and your hands and you know the direction and speed of force to apply, you’re good to go.
+Simply put once you know how and where to place your patients and your hands and you know the direction and speed of force to apply, you’re good to go.
 And once you have practised around 5-10 times on some people you soon get the feel of how to do it and again you’re good to go.

 This leads nicely onto arguably the biggest barrier to moving manual therapy towards a more honest simplistic approach… money.
-Whether you are aware of it or not, manual therapy is big business, and not just for those that charge patients ridiculous amounts for 10-15 minutes of massage, or 2-3 minutes of spinal mobilisations under the guise of skilled health care, but it is actually far bigger business for those that teach it.
+Whether you are aware of it or not, manual therapy is big business, and not just for those that charge patients ridiculous amounts for 10-15 minutes of physio massage, or 2-3 minutes of spinal mobilisations under the guise of skilled health care, but it is actually far bigger business for those that teach it.

 Finally, the last point is one I have made many times before and one I can’t be arsed to go into too much detail again, this is that manual therapy just isn’t that effective at helping people in pain.
-Ok, it does do something, for some, for a short while but when you look at the outcomes versus the cost and time to administer manual therapy it isn’t that effective, in fact, I’d say its less effective than a hot water bottle or an ice pack.
+Ok, I will admit it does do something, for some, for a short while but when you look at the outcomes versus the cost and time to administer manual therapy it just isn’t that effective, in fact, I’d say its less effective than a hot water bottle or an ice pack.

 Simply put you don’t NEED manual therapy to do your job as a physiotherapist to help people in pain.
-It’s an option to use if there’s time and a need for it after you have done everything else.
+It’s an option to use if there’s time and a need for it AFTER you have done everything else.
 But, this is not how manual therapy is taught or used.
 Often it is justified to help open a window of opportunity BEFORE doing other things.
 Often manual therapy is used as a FIRST and ONLY treatment, and if you think this doesn’t happen a lot you are deluded.

 One last point I need to make clear yet again whenever I am discussing my views on manual therapy is just because I don’t use or advocate manual therapy this doesn’t mean I don’t touch my patients.
-The false accusation that my views mean I am advocating for complete hands-off physiotherapy is another tiresome strawman used to misrepresent my position.
+This false accusation that my views mean I am advocating for complete hands-off physiotherapy is another tiresome strawman used to misrepresent my position.

 Just because I don’t advocate the use of massage, manipulations, or mobilisations it doesn’t mean I don’t advocate the careful and thorough use of touch and palpation during the examination and treatment of patients.
 I advocate that all physios should use touch when they assess and treat patients but this is NOT manual therapy, this is just good physiotherapy.